Skip to main content

 • optimization

-• “I have been enjoying this game from early access and have had little to no performance issues.”
+• “I have been enjoying this game from early access and have had little to no performance or bugs at [u] performance.”

 • “Performance on Steam Deck OLED is good enough.”

-• “It's unoptimized; my game lags and nearly freezes against the earth elemental boss when he does his spinning drill attack, and I'm using an RX 9070, a 12th gen processor, have 64GB of RAM, and an SSD.”
+• “It's unoptimized; my game lags and nearly freezes against the Earth Elemental boss during his spinning drill attack, despite using an RX 9070, a 12th gen processor, 64GB of RAM, and an SSD.”

 • replayability